GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 Introduction
 ************

-Any physics solver relying on standard finite element and finite volume techniques requires the solution of algebraic linear systems, which are obtained upon linearization and discretization of the governing equations, of the form:
+Any physics package relying on standard finite element and finite volume techniques requires the solution of algebraic linear systems, which are obtained upon linearization and discretization of the governing equations, of the form:

 .. math::